Polarization-independent deterministic mode localization in a photonic lantern: Results

-Figure \ref{fig2}A displays 20 random representative image frames (background noise corrected) extracted from a continuous voltage scan, selected to showcase the diversity of optical field distributions resulting from dynamic phase modulation at the PL output.
+Images captured by the camera were recorded in real-time with FastStone screen recorder, and individual frames were subsequently extracted to quantify the phase-scanned mode recombination.
+Figure \ref{fig3}a displays 20 representative random image frames (corrected for background noise) extracted from a continuous voltage scan, selected to show the diversity of optical field distributions resulting from dynamic phase modulation at the PL output.
 These frames reveal a broad range of interference conditions between the spatial channels, including multiple instances of constructive and destructive interference.
 Notably, certain frames exhibit strong spatial localization with Gaussian-like intensity profiles, indicating coherent mode superposition with high modal overlap.
-Such energy localization enables precise and efficient multimode-to-single-mode conversion, which is particularly beneficial for single-photon QKD receivers, where spot size directly impacts the achievable key rate\cite{qtc2.12091}.
+Such energy localization enables precise and efficient MM-to-SM conversion, which is particularly beneficial for single-photon QKD receivers, where spot size directly impacts the achievable key rate\cite{qtc2.12091}.

-To provide a quantitative assessment of the interference dynamics, the total photon count in each frame was computed by summing the pixel intensities within the defined multimode core region.
-The resulting values, plotted in Figure \ref{fig2}B, exhibit significant fluctuations corresponding to the evolving interference states.
+To provide a quantitative assessment of the interference dynamics, the total photon count in each frame was computed by summing the pixel intensities within the defined MM core region.
+The resulting values, plotted in Figure \ref{fig3}b, exhibit significant fluctuations corresponding to the evolving interference states.
 Peaks in the total count trace denote constructive interference events with efficient modal combination, while dips indicate destructive interference and phase mismatch between channels.
 This analysis underscores the system’s capacity for real-time phase-sensitive control over mode interference patterns at the output facet.